rails/solid_queue/UPGRADING.md

 # Upgrading to version 0.7.x

 This version removed the new async mode introduced in version 0.4.0 and introduced a new binstub that can be used to start Solid Queue's supervisor.
-It includes also a minor migration.

 To install both the binstub `bin/jobs` and the migration, you can just run
 ```